advanced-security/ghas-seat-projection/README.md

 2. Generate private key
 3. Install the created GitHub App in the organization

-### PAT
+### Token

-Generate a PAT and specificy option to use PAT in the action
+Generate a PAT and specificy option to use token in the action or use an already generated GitHub App installation token.

 ## Example Implementation